menep/Weather_finder/README.md

 ----------- Further possible stages -----------

-v02) Addition of a second button to choose the location

-v03) Implementation of a button to see the forecast for the next few days
+v02) Implementation of a way to see the forecast for the next few days

-v04) Implementation of a map which shows the weather in the current area
+v03) Implementation of a map which shows the weather in the current area

-v05) Setting the background to a photo that reflects the current weather status
+v04) Setting the background to a photo that reflects the current weather status